 Pricing Details: Purchased 3.5 grams for $29.00 at the SQDC in Montreal, Quebec, Canada ($8.29/gram).

-When it comes to bag appeal, the only reason it even got a 1 is because of the amount of trichomes that were on this, it made the bud look ok.
+When it comes to bag appeal, the only reason it even got a 1 is because of the amount of trichomes on this; it made the bud look OK.
 It came in at 31% when it comes to humidity content, that is “wall of shame” worthy.
 It’s actually horrible.
 The terps were completely dead, the weed was powder dry and full of stems, it was a bunch of little popcorn nugs, and it was just very unpleasant visually overall.

 So….I would not recommend this to anybody.
 I felt somewhat disrespected as a consumer that this company would even sell such bad flower.
-I will definitely buy more products from this company because I’d like to give it another shot, however for this White Russian strain, I’d rather try it from a different company.
-This has been grown for years and this was a very poor job of growing such a well known strain.
+I will definitely buy more products from this company because I’d like to give it another shot; however, I’d rather try it from a different company for this White Russian strain.
+This has been grown for years, and this was an inferior job of growing such a well-known strain.
 Don’t waste your money on this, sorry, not sorry.